 WGMS is one of Scotland’s top small and medium-sized enterprises (SMEs) and operates Driver Hire offices Edinburgh City, Edinburgh West, Borders, Fife, Grangemouth, Motherwell and Newcastle.

-During the Coronavirus pandemic, Rachael has played a key role in supporting all branch teams within WGMS, ensuring essential operators across the region had access to the key workers they needed.
-As a result, Rachael recently stepped up from Area Manager to her new role as Operations and Development Director.
+During the Coronavirus pandemic, Rachael played a key role in supporting all branch teams within WGMS, ensuring essential operators across the region had access to the key workers they needed.
+As a result, Rachael stepped up from Area Manager to her new role as Operations and Development Director.

 “Throughout the pandemic, our seven branches supported clients across the Central Scotland area and Newcastle in key sectors such as pharmaceuticals, food & drink, online retail, infrastructure, utilities, construction and more.
 We have welcomed many new clients who haven’t had the need for a flexible workforce until now and it feels good to be part of a family doing a job that really matters.”